 This thinking is backwards.

 To maximize the impact of any campaign, search insights should provide direct upstream input into the marketing strategy.
 That way, your campaigns will be better aligned with your audience’s unique needs.
-Further, SEO will be embedded in the very DNA of the campaigns.
+Further, SEO will be scalable, and embedded in the very DNA of the campaigns.

 This type of upstream input helps your brand to understand what matters most to your audience.
 It also helps to develop compelling, differentiated strategies that resonate more deeply.